Lazarius2160/Projet_P5_Trousseau_Camba/Test_ardupilot.md

 > To build Arducopter after making the log-out log-in I used `./waf configure --board sitl` to configure a software in the loop simulator, and `./waf copter` to get all multirotors needed.
 > To update the submodule I had to do a `git config --global url."https://".insteadOf git://` first.

-2. The next tutorial I followed was **[Setting up SITL on Linux](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html#setting-up-sitl-on-linux)** it was made to configure and launch SITL.
-> May had to give the whole path to lauch sim_vehicule.py like `./Tools/autotest/sim_vehicule.py -v ArduCopter` because with the file *install-prereqs-ubuntu.sh*, the `Tools/autotest directory` hasn't been added to the PATH.
-** A VOIR SI MET PAS QUE DANS TUTO**

-3. It also let us updates [MavProxy](https://ardupilot.org/mavproxy/index.html#home), which a "UAV ground station software package for MAVLink based systems".
+2. It also let us updates [MavProxy](https://ardupilot.org/mavproxy/index.html#home), which a "UAV ground station software package for MAVLink based systems".
 First I installed it using [this website](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#linux) and to get everything up to date.
 > MAVProxy allows to give commands to the UAV in the simulation.
 For example, to arm the engines, disarm them, give the UAV a mission and more generally manage the UAV and the simulation.

+3. The next tutorial I followed was **[Setting up SITL on Linux](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html#setting-up-sitl-on-linux)** it was made to configure and launch SITL.
+> May had to give the whole path to lauch sim_vehicule.py like `./Tools/autotest/sim_vehicule.py -v ArduCopter` because with the file *install-prereqs-ubuntu.sh*, the `Tools/autotest directory` hasn't been added to the PATH.

 ### Testing :